 If you’ve found yourself moving into a new home here in Texas, congratulations!

-Moving can be stressful, but rest assured that starting up your electricity is an easy process.
+Moving can be stressful, but rest assured that starting your electricity is easy.

-Once you’ve picked out a plan, make sure to go through all of the steps of the checkout process to complete your order.
+Once you’ve picked a plan, go through all the checkout steps to complete your order.

-You’ll receive a confirmation email that your order has been placed and we make sure to remind you of any deposit you may need to make to finish things up.
+You’ll receive a confirmation email that your order has been placed, and we will remind you of any deposit you may need to make to finish things up.

 Your chosen plan will be up and running for you right when you need it so you can have lights on during your move.